Harshil233/Shopkart/README.md

 be redirected to login page, and then the user will be able to login if he/she enters the correct credentials.
 Also, user can't login or register if the input field is empty.

 2) I have used `Redux` for managing the state
-- Whenever the user adds or removes any product in the cart, then it's state is managed by Redux.
+- Whenever the user adds or removes any product in the cart, then it's state is managed by `Redux`.
+The changes are also reflected in the cart icon and that is also managed by `Redux`

 3) Add to Cart and Buy now functionality
 - Whenever the user adds any product to the cart, then the cart value is increased in the navbar also.
+And as soon as the user clicks on the buy now option, the user gets redirected to the cart page for placing the order

 4) Product total functionality
 - The total amount of the item present in the cart is also being calculated.

 5) Product Description
 - As soon as the user clicks on the specific product, then the complete description of that product is shown to the user.
+For achieving this functionality, I have used `useParams` hook.

 6) Clean and neat UI
 - I have tried to match the UI design as per the attached screenshots.